Mtillmann/mtillmann.github.io/posts/intel-cpu-collection-the-socket-5-socket-7-project.md

 Each CPU is held by 6 Magnets, so in total 216 8x2mm cheap magnets from are amazon used.

+## Final Thoughts

+I am very pleased with the project and the result.
+While I am absolutely not into vintage hardware or (almost) any hardware at all, the 90s Pentium era reminds me of the wild time when you got HUGE performance jumps year after year, ripped game CDs, hardware that went obsolete FAST, swapping parts with friends, 3d accelerators and just so much new games and software basically every month.

+The subtle differences in color of the ceramic lids and the wear and tear make it look really interesting to me.
+I like to imagine that the color differences are from workers dropping cigarette ashes into the mixer that prepares the ceramic slurry while cracking jokes.

+Writing this post has probably taken more time than actually planning and building the project but It was also very interesting to learn about how far we've come regarding performance and power-comsumption.

 ## Footnotes